ragavanayyadurai/Ex-2-CD-Lab/README.md

 7. Compile that file with C compiler and verify the output.
 # PROGRAM
 ```
-Developed by: Abishek Xavier
+Developed by: Ragavendran A
-Register no: 212223230218
+Register no: 212222230114
 ```
 ```
 #include <stdio.h>